Algoma Public Health

 Learning to tie your shoes is an important life skill.
 We think cooking is too... don't you?
 Children and teens who are involved in food preparation are more likely to try new foods, eat better (including more of those important veggies and fruit) and are more confident in the kitchen, now and in the future.

 A child spends most of their time at school, which is why it is important to fuel their days with healthy food choices.
 Studies show that well-nourished children are able to concentrate longer and perform better at school.
-The foods within each of the four food groups of Canada's Food Guide are packed with all of the nutrients children need to grow and learn.
+The foods within Canada's Food Guide are packed with all of the nutrients children need to grow and learn.
 Sometimes creating nutritious, yet tasty snacks can be challenging.
 However, with a little bit of planning and a few new ideas, packing healthy lunches and snacks can be easy, and tasty.

 Balanced School Day